pereirarodrigo/dopamine_hrl/README.md

 ## About

 This project is the culmination of my Master of Science (MSc) dissertation, "Simulating Risk-Based Decision-Making and Dopaminergic
 Dysfunctions Using Hierarchical Reinforcement Learning", undertaken at the University of Essex Online and supervised by [Professor Diego Navarra](https://www.linkedin.com/in/diego-navarra-800228/).
-The project aimed to investigate whether HRL, itself based on reinforcement learning (RL), could produce agents that generate responses similar to that of humans in risk or uncertain-based situations, with an emphasis on individuals with neurological disorders.
+The project aimed to investigate whether a biologically inspired HRL model, itself based on reinforcement learning (RL), would:

+* Produce agents that generate responses reasonably similar to that of humans in risk or uncertain-based situations
+* Capture the impact of simulated dopamine depletion or overactivity in decision-making performance
+* Display better performance than traditional, non-hierarchical RL approaches

 It was released to the public as a gesture of support for open-source systems and general open science, and also out of a desire to contribute to advancements in neuroscience, cognitive science, and artificial intelligence (AI).
 Therefore, it remains fully open to modifications, improvements, extensions, and further research efforts.